Fields of moduli and the arithmetic of tame quotient singularities: The arithmetic of tame quotient singularities

 \item Either $G$ is perfect, or all proper normal subgroups of $G$ are perfect.

 \end{enumerate1}

 Then $G$ is $R_{d}$ for all $d$. \end{theorem}

-For example, these conditions are satisfied for all symmetric groups $\rS_{n}$ with $n \geq 3$, $n \neq 6$.
+For example, these conditions are satisfied for all symmetric groups $\rS_{n}$ and alternating groups $\rA_{n}$ with $n \geq 5$, $n \neq 6$.
 Also, there are infinitely many classes of simple groups such that the projection $\aut G \arr \out G$ is split; a complete classification is given in \cite{lucchini-menegazzo-morigi}.

 While this result is interesting, it does not give any new examples of applications of Theorem~\ref{thm:moduli2}, because of Proposition~\ref{prop:moduli1}.
 The next result, however, does yield new examples.